woutersf/MauticEmailSupressionBundle/README.md

 1. **Name** - The suppression list name
 2. **Selected Dates** - All suppressed dates, with consecutive dates shown as ranges
-3. **Linked Segments** - All segments affected by this suppression list
+3. **Linked Segment Emails** - All segment emails affected by this suppression list
 4. **Linked Campaigns** - All campaigns affected by this suppression list
 5. **Creation Info** - Date created and user who created it